ibm-cloud-docs/power-iaas/architecture-public-cloud.md

 ### Working with the APIs
 {: #IOPS-api}

-Use the [List all supported storage tiers for this cloud instance]/apidocs/power-cloud#pcloud-cloudinstances-storagetiers-getall) API to see the supported IOPS levels available for your workspace.
+Use the [List all supported storage tiers for this cloud instance](/apidocs/power-cloud#pcloud-cloudinstances-storagetiers-getall) API to see the supported IOPS levels available for your workspace.

 The storage tier that you choose does not influence the determination of the storage pool where a volume gets created in.
 If the storage tier is not specified, then the storage tier is set to Tier 3, by default.

 The storage pool selection is based on the use of storage pool or storage affinity parameters.
 Specifying a storage pool identifies the storage pool directly while storage affinity uses a policy (affinity or anti-affinity) along with an existing volume or virtual server.
-For flexible IOPS all storage pools, support any tier level.
+For flexible IOPS, all storage pools support any tier level.
 Additionally, the storage tier is not tied to the storage pool.

 ### Benefits of flexible IOPS
 {: #IOPS-benefits}